 Leave him with that person as often as possible, for short and longer periods of time.
-Try to arrange, after months of this, for your child to nap there in order to get comfortable falling asleep, but sleepovers are probably not worth the potential trauma.
+Try to arrange, after months of this, for your child to nap there in order to get comfortable falling asleep.
+If your child does well napping, consider a sleepover – but don’t push it.
+If your child isn’t ready, it isn’t worth the potential trauma.
 If the birth requires a sleepover, so be it because it’s unavoidable, but that one night should be the only night unless the child is completely comfortable with this person.

-That will just traumatize her.
+That will just traumatize her and make her clingy.
 The goal is not to help her get used to separation and being with random people, because that is not how attachment works.
 The goal is to help her build a relationship with your designated person, whoever it will be, so that person can calm her during your absence.
 The only thing that will help her cope with your absence is the presence of someone she trusts.

 It's ok if your little one cries.
 What matters is that he has someone to comfort him while he cries, who won't just leave him to cry himself to sleep.
 Kids can make it through anything if they have someone to give them love and empathy.

 Start preparing your little one by talking about how you will go to the hospital to have the baby and she will go to (the neighbor? grandma?) but you will come to pick her up and take her home soon.
 You should stress that you ALWAYS come back to her.
 Make it a little mantra: “And then Mommy will come and scoop you up because Mommy ALWAYS comes back!”

 6. Make a book for him.

 Your little one may not have a lot of words yet, but probably understands a lot.
-Reading a book like this that you make for him will be helpful to him.
+Reading a book like this that you make for him will help him understand much more.

 Your little one will weather this -- even if, heaven forbid, he cries himself to sleep in the arms of his caregiver.
 Your love and attention before and after will make all the difference in the world to his being able to handle the challenge.